rschuetzler/datacom-labs/Exercise 6 - TCP & UDP/6-TCPUDP-Instructions.md

 - \let\OldTexttt\texttt
 - \renewcommand{\texttt}[1]{\OldTexttt{\colorbox{Light}{#1}}}
 ---
-Exercise 5: TCP and UDP
+Lab Exercise: TCP and UDP
 ==========================

 Internet Protocol (IP) addressing helps to identify the location of machines on a network and facilitates routing messages between machines.